A guide to Nashville for history fans

 Tour the Ryman Auditorium

-Listen to live music on the historical lower Broadway
+Listen to live music on the historic Lower Broadway

 Attend a show at the Grand Ole Opry